electronstudio/sdl2gdx/README.md

 }
 ```

-See examples and docs below.
+See examples and docs below for how to call the API.

 ### For a LibGDX desktop project